awhyshow/Pricing-and-Production-Optimization/README.md

 High selling price does not always translate into high profit

-Lickable Wallpaper and Everlasting Gobstopper show the highest profit per unit
+Lickable Wallpaper and Everlasting Gobstopper deliver the highest profit per unit

-Core chocolate bars deliver steady but mid-range margins
+Core chocolate bars provide stable but mid-range margins

 Several products appear underpriced relative to their production costs

 Factory and Regional Performance

-Production is heavily concentrated in Lot’s O’ Nuts and Wicked Choccy’s
+Production is concentrated in Lot’s O’ Nuts and Wicked Choccy’s

 Lot’s O’ Nuts is the strongest-performing factory by a wide margin